techidaily/site-win11-tips/source/_posts/enhancing-real-time-rendering-cutting-down-lag-time.md

  Enabling a strict power profile on your Windows computer can cause apps to run slowly.
 As a result, videos in the VLC media player may lag or stutter.
 To avoid such performance issues, you can change your computer’s power plan to High Performance mode and see if that helps.
 Here are the steps for the same.

 1. Press**Win + R** to open the Run dialog box.
 2. Type**control** in the Open field and press**Enter** .
-This will[open the Control Panel window](https://www.makeuseof.com/windows-open-control-panel/) .
+This will [open the Control Panel window](https://www.makeuseof.com/windows-open-control-panel/) .
 3. Click the drop-down menu in the top right corner to change the view type to**Small icons** or**Large icons** .
 4. Click on**Power Options** to open that applet.
 5. Select**High performance** .
 ![High Performance Power Plan in Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/high-performance-power-plan-in-windows.jpg)

  Can’t find the High Performance power plan in Power Options?
-Check our guide on[how to restore a missing High Performance power plan in Windows](https://www.makeuseof.com/tag/missing-high-performance-power-plan/) and follow the steps outlined there.
+Check our guide on [how to restore a missing High Performance power plan in Windows](https://www.makeuseof.com/tag/missing-high-performance-power-plan/) and follow the steps outlined there.

 ## 4\.
 Disable In-Loop Deblocking Filter